Sri Lanka

 Recommendations

-- Sri Lanka should urgently adhere to the TPNW.
+Sri Lanka should encourage other states to adhere to the TPNW:

-- Sri Lanka should bring into force its Additional Protocol with the IAEA.
+Sri Lanka should bring into force its Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).